 In 2020, he was named one of Crain’s 20 in Their Twenties for his work building educational programming for underserved youth.
 He also served as an adjunct faculty member in the College of Architecture and Design with teaching areas including explorative design thinking, basic and introductory design processes and interior design.

 In 2016, Stefani established his own practice, The C.L.
 Stefani Company, in Detroit.
-This multidisciplinary design-think group creates and curates teams to collaborate on a variety of projects – past work includes LTU’s former Detroit Center for Design + Technology (DCDT), The Farmer’s Hand, FOLK (2018 Commerce Design Award Winner), Gaelic League of Detroit and private residences.
+This multidisciplinary design group creates and curates teams to collaborate on a variety of projects – past work includes LTU’s former Detroit Center for Design + Technology (DCDT), The Farmer’s Hand, FOLK (2018 Commerce Design Award Winner), Gaelic League of Detroit and private residences.